-- Chard can either be seeded (aim for 0.5 to 1.0 inches deep) or transplanted when the seedlings have 4 to 6 leaves.
+- Chard can either be seeded (aim for 0.5 to 1.0 inches deep) or transplanted when the seedlings have four to six leaves.

 - Germination typically occurs when the temp rises above 40 degrees Fahrenheit.
 Hot summer temperatures diminish the quality of the crop, so ideally grow when the night temperature is still cool.

-- Give chard plants full sun, which is about 8 to 10 hours a day.
+- Give chard plants full sun, about eight to 10 hours a day.

-- Plant in wide rows spaced 6 inches apart.
+- Plant in wide rows spaced six inches apart.